Last updated August 25, 2016

 4. Additional Policy Violations

-Regardless of the outcome of a review for violations of the hazing policy, incidents may be reviewed by the judicial affairs officer for other violations of College policy.
+Regardless of the outcome of a review for violations of the hazing policy, incidents may be reviewed by the judicial affairs officer for other violations of Middlebury policy.

 g.
 Referral to Law Enforcement

-The College will report allegations of hazing to law enforcement authorities when, in the judgment of the dean of the College, the nature of the allegations suggests that the hazing activity, if it occurred or is occurring, presents a risk of serious harm to students or other persons, or involves a potentially serious violation of law.
+Middlebury will report allegations of hazing to law enforcement authorities when, in the judgment of the dean of the College, the nature of the allegations suggests that the hazing activity, if it occurred or is occurring, presents a risk of serious harm to students or other persons, or involves a potentially serious violation of law.
+Middlebury’s Community Standards include promoting healthy, safe, and balanced lifestyles.
+Student organizations and athletic teams can play a vital role in this process, and can provide transformative opportunities for friendship, leadership, and personal growth and discovery.
+Hazing of any kind is antithetical to these goals; therefore, Middlebury prohibits hazing activities, whether by an individual or an organization.